 Course Objectives: To make students aware of package of practices of growing important ornamental crops, medicinal and aromatic plants.
-The students will be acquainted with basic principles landscaping.
+The students will be acquainted with basic principles of landscaping.

 Importance and scope of ornamental crops, medicinal and aromatic plants and landscaping.
 Principles of landscaping.
 Landscape uses of trees, shrubs and climbers.
-Production technology of important cut flowers like rose, gerbera, carnation under protected conditions
+Production technology of important cut flowers like rose, gerbera, carnation.

 Production technology of important cut flowers like lilium and orchids under protected conditions and gladiolus, tuberose, chrysanthemum under open conditions.
-Package of practices for loose flowers like marigold and jasmine under open conditions.
+Package of practices for loose flowers like marigold and jasmine.